s-nez/scripts/reddit-rss-gen/README.md

     sudo yum install perl-IO-Prompt perl-JSON perl-URI-Encode

 # Configuration
 The script creates a configuration directory inside your home folder (~/.reddit).
-It is used to store session files and authorisation cookies.
+It is used to store session files and authorisation hashes.

 **NOTE:** The script does not store your password in any way.